 There is no definitive cause of FM, but genetics do play an important role as there is usually a strong family history of the condition.
 Infections such as mononucleosis and Lyme disease; chronic diseases such as osteoarthritis, rheumatoid arthritis, and diabetes; psychological stress (PTSD, depression, bipolar, ADHD); or trauma or injury to the body can act as triggers.

 The most common symptom of FM is widespread pain, tenderness, and stiffness that affects both sides of the body, both above and below the waist.
 Most people with FM suffer from severe fatigue, cognitive or memory problems (“fibro fog”), trouble falling or staying asleep, and mood disturbances (anxiety or depression).
-Pain levels can vary from day-to-day.
+Pain levels can vary from day to day.

-Some patients report occasional ringing in the ear, jaw pain/temporomandibular joint disorder (TMJ), dry eye, enlarged lymph nodes, nasal congestion, multiple allergies, irritable bowel syndrome (IBS) or difficulty digesting.
+Some patients report occasional ringing in the ear, jaw pain/temporomandibular joint disorder (TMJ), dry eye, enlarged lymph nodes, nasal congestion, multiple allergies, irritable bowel syndrome (IBS), or difficulty digesting.

-Associated neurological symptoms include tension headaches or migraines or tingling/“pins and needles” sensations in the arms, hands, feet or legs.
+Associated neurological symptoms include tension headaches or migraines or tingling/“pins and needles” sensations in the arms, hands, feet, or legs.

 Newly identified syndromes such as heart palpitations or a drop in blood pressure due to postural orthostatic tachycardia syndrome (POTS) have also been linked to FM.

 Getting a diagnosis for fibromyalgia can be challenging because there is no individual test that will confirm that you have fibromyalgia.
 Many of the symptoms mimic other medical conditions, so FM becomes a diagnosis of exclusion.
-Your physician will review your symptoms and may order blood tests to rule out other conditions such as an auto-immune disorder, arthritis, or a thyroid imbalance.
+Your provider will review your symptoms and may order blood tests to rule out other conditions such as an auto-immune disorder, arthritis, or a thyroid imbalance.
 There are 18 designated tender points at the shoulders, legs, and back of the head that your physician will likely examine during your visit.

-Supplements – Some vitamins may help with fatigue such a B complex and magnesium.
+Supplements – Some vitamins may help with fatigue such as B complex and magnesium.
 Turmeric and glucosamine-chondroitin have little evidence but may help in relieving pain if there is underlying osteoarthritis.
 Cannabidiol (CBD) oil has analgesic properties as well; however, like any supplements, they are not FDA regulated.
 It’s hard to find a pure CBD without having some of the THC substance which gives the euphoria.
 More research is still needed in that field.